lavajumper/bitcoin-wallet/README.md

+###Sexcoin Wallet
-Welcome to __Sexcoin Wallet__, a standalone Sexcoin payment app for your Android device!
+ A standalone Sexcoin payment app for your Android device!

+_This project would not have been made had it not been for Andreas Schildbach, the Litecoin Dev Team, HashEngineering, and Nite69.
+**Thank you for sharing your hard work!**_

 This project contains several sub-projects: